 GROSS: So you sometimes did that.
 But what was your reaction when you heard the programs in their actual original voices?

 NOAH: Oh, they - sometimes it was mind-blowing.
-There were some characters that I knew of like - I remember, for most of my life, I grew up, and "Knight Rider" was, you know - David Hasselhoff was a Dutch character in my world.
+There were some characters that I knew of - like, I remember for most of my life, I grew up, and "Knight Rider" was - you know, David Hasselhoff was a Dutch character.

 (SOUNDBITE OF MUSIC)